susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

 **Javascript in app4l.jsp**

 {% highlight java linenos %}
-//jq is jquery name in zk, version 1.12.4 is used in ZK 9 jq(document).ready(function(){
+//jq is jquery name in zk
+//version 1.12.4 is used in ZK 9 jq(document).ready(function(){
     //register client event on button by jquery api jq("#checkBtn").click(function(){